 WAXworks is an open, mixed media, work-in-progress showcase suitable for both new and seasoned artists.
 The program benefits artists on three levels:

 (A) PRODUCTION: WAXworks offers an opportunity to showcase up to 12 minutes of work on a professional stage with an extensive technical capacity, including an experienced lighting designer on hand and front of house and production staff.
-Participating artists also receive HD video footage of their presented work and up to five still images courtesy of our WAX photographer.
+Participating artists receive HD video footage of their presented work and up to three still images courtesy of our WAX photographer.

 (B) ADMINISTRATIVE: WAX believes in learning by doing.
 By providing marketing and promotional tools for artists to use, we hope that each participant feels confident in generating a robust audience for their showcase.
-In an uncertain arts market, creative people need to be just as knowledgeable about promoting their work as performing it.
+WAX staff members provide feedback on press kit materials, project descriptions, and artist statements submitted during the application process.
+In an uncertain arts market, creative people need to be just as knowledgeable about speaking about, writing about, and promoting their work as they are performing it!

 (C) DEVELOPMENT: WAXworks asks audience members to provide anonymous written feedback on each work they see.
 This feedback from the diverse and varied audiences attending WAXworks offers artists valuable insight to help develop their work in a real and constructive way.
-Artists are invited and encouraged to present work that is in progress.
-Additionally, WAX staff members provide feedback on press kit materials, project descriptions, and aesthetic statements submitted during the application process.
+Artists are invited and encouraged to present work that is in progress!

-MARKETING // PROMOTION
+MARKETING & PROMOTION

 WAXworks IN RESIDENCE AT TRISKELION ARTS